KrisJensen/sta_code/readme.md

 Run tests to check that everything works:
 python ./tests/run_all_tests.py

-To train an example RNN:
+To run some example handcrafted and RNN models:
-python ./pysta/train_rnn.py
+python ./pysta/pysta_example_code.py

 To reproduce all results from the paper:
 python ./scripts/run_handcrafted_analyses.py